-- We uphold landowners' rights, under the law, and emphasize landowners' responsibilities.
+- upholds landowners’ rights, under the law, and emphasizes landowners’ responsibilities.

-We will achieve our Vision and Mission by fulfilling the following goals:
+We will achieve our Vision and Mission by:

-- Be the principal voice for private forest owners throughout Ontario and work actively to represent their interests before government, the public and the forest industry.
+- Being the principal voice for woodlot owners throughout Ontario and working actively to represent their interests before government, the public and the forest industry.

-- Be a key source of information about sustainable forest management and private land ownership and educate OWA members about all aspects of owning and managing forested land.
+- Being a key source of information about sustainable forest management and educating OWA members about all aspects of owning and managing their woodlots.

-- Expand awareness of the importance of sustainable forest management beyond our membership.
+- Expanding awareness of the importance of sustainable forest management beyond our membership.

-- Monitor and respond to issues that affect privately owned forests
+- Monitoring and responding to issues that affect forests in Ontario.

-- Increase OWA membership and the number of Chapters; also encourage and support Chapter activities.
+- Increasing OWA membership and also encouraging and supporting Chapter activities.

-- Increase and diversify the OWA’s sources of revenue.
+- Increasing and diversifying the OWA’s sources of revenue.

 Need More Information?

 Membership does have benefits.
 To view some of the benefits of being a member of the Ontario Woodlot Association click here.